PotatoesInHD/OPCUA_monitor/README.md

 - This python program connects to a PLC by OPCUA and monitors a files modified time stamps for changes.
 I made this with monitoring .MDB files in mind but it can monitor any files timestamps.
 - If a change is detected it writes to an OPCUA node that the PLC can monitor.
 - It also writes a heart beat signal to an OPCUA node so the PLC knows when communication is lost.
-- It will run on windows or linux and as a script or as an exe.
-It handles any pathing or file location issues on its own.
+- It will run on windows/linux and as a script or as an exe.
+It handles windows/linux pathing differences on its own.
 - If there is a disconnection such as a network cable unplugged or PLC power cycle the monitoring program will continue to attempt reconnecting.
 - It will display connection status to the GUI.
 - It will handle and log all errors to the log files.